shavronya/hw2_HSU/README.md

 Use <code>http://qb.cshl.edu/genomescope/</code> to build the graph

+Add both plots in your report and explain the difference.

 ## Impact of reads with large insert size

 run SPAdes for SRR292678 as a paired ends, SRR292862 and SRR292770 as a mate pairs